toolstack/gp-auto-extract/readme.txt

 Not yet, the 1.0 release will likely have support for webhooks so the extract can be executed whenever a remote file changes.

 == Changelog ==
+= 1.1 =
+* Release Date: November 6, 2024
+* Fixed: Fatal error for subprojects when auto extract triggered from the front end.

 = 1.0 =
 * Release Date: November 5, 2024
 * Fixed: Missing assets for js/css.